 Comparing the two measures of efficiencies further dissects the absence of payoff differences.
-For b = 10, both informational and distributional efficiencies are higher in O-2than in O-1.
-However, only the latter is statistically significant: informational inefficiencies are 93.37 in O-2 and 124.6 in O-1 (p = 0.2429, Mann-Whitney test); distributional inefficiencies are 1.05 in O-2 and 9.52 in O-1 (p = 0.0286, Mann-Whitney test).
-For b = 20, informational efficiency is higher in O-2 but distributional efficiencies are 300.77 in O-2 and 377.36 in O-1, and distributional inefficiencies are 6.63 in O-2 and 5.84 in O-1 ($p \ge 0.1$ in both cases, Mann-Whitney tests).
+For b=10, both informational and distributional efficiencies are higher in O-2 than in O-1.
+However, only the latter is statistically significant: informational inefficiencies are 93.37 in O-2 and 124.6 in O-1 (p=0.2429, Mann-Whitney test); distributional inefficiencies are 1.05 in O-2 and 9.52 in O-1 (p=0.0286, Mann-Whitney test).
+For b=20, informational efficiency is higher in O-2 but distributional efficiency is higher in O-1.
+Both differences are, however, insignificant: informational inefficiencies are 300.77 in O-2 and 377.36 in O-1, and distributional inefficiencies are 6.63 in O-2 and 5.84 in O-1 ($p \ge 0.1$ in both cases, Mann-Whitney tests).
 Since the magnitudes of distributional efficiencies are exceedingly smaller relative to those of informational efficiencies, the statistically insignificant comparisons of the latter drives the insignificant comparisons of receivers' payoffs.
+We summarize:

-We summarize: Finding 5.
+Finding 5.
 Under the open rule, having an additional sender does not significantly increase receivers' payoffs relative to the case when there is only one sender.